WATER SOLDIER

 27th June 2009, Mcr Bolton & Bury canal, Elton.
 Photo: © RWD

 The sword-like leaves have sharp serrations similar to the teeth on a hacksaw blade.
-With their saw-teeth and splayed appearance the leaves resemble those of the plant Aloe, hence the latin name Stratiotes aloides.
+With their saw-teeth and splayed appearance the leaves resemble those of the plant Aloe, hence the scientific name Stratiotes aloides.

 Uniquely identifiable characteristics